Companies that use LearnUpon

 All learning management LearnUpon

-LearnUpon We detected 4,858 customers using LearnUpon, 261 companies that churned or ended their trial, and 65 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (14%) and the most common company size is 51-200 employees (27%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+LearnUpon We detected 5,522 companies using LearnUpon, 354 companies that churned, and 66 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (14%) and the most common company size is 51-200 employees (26%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login